 - Limited LCD display typical of the price range

 Another budget rowing machine here, this time from the good folks at Charles Bentley.
-Sitting at just over the £100 mark, this is a worthy fold-up rowing machine that is ideal for beginners.
+Sitting at just under the £200 mark, this is a worthy fold-up rowing machine that is ideal for beginners.

 The Charles Bentley folds up easily and is about as compact as any of these machines are.
 Once collapsed, it can be easily moved around and stored.